-If you are looking for the perfect healthy vegan-friendly snack, a light, fresh appetiser or even food that is great for travelling or picnicking, this is the recipe for you.
+If you are looking for the perfect healthy gluten free and vegan-friendly snack, a light, fresh appetiser or even food that is great for travelling or picnicking, this is the recipe for you.
 These Vietnamese spring rolls are super fresh, super delicious and are fun to make.

 The first thing that comes to most peoples minds when they think about spring rolls is deep fried wrapped filo pastry.
 Which is amazing don’t get me wrong.
 However, it’s nice to change things up a bit.
 And for me, these fresh rice paper rolls is kind of like a spring roll remix.

 Snacking on a lot of these for lunch is a great way to be healthy, as they are filled with vegetables, herbs and greens.
 However, they become a healthy treat once you dip them in the peanut satay sauce.
 That little bit of richness, saltiness and that light chilli that hits the back of the throat makes everything come together so beautifully.

 There is a little bit of brown sugar in this dipping sauce.
 So if you want to keep this recipe as healthy as possible, you can replace the sugar with honey.
 Just keep in mind that as great as these spring rolls are, you’re missing out if you don’t have them with the sauce.

 The most important thing to know when it comes to rolling ingredients in rice paper is that you should aim for a tight, firm roll.
 The thought of a loosely filled spring roll that flops around everywhere isn’t super attractive, is it?
 Here is what the process should look like…..